WebDevBooster/pm-booster/README.md

 # PM Booster
-PM Booster (Project Management Booster) is an agile project management application for software + web development.
+PM Booster (Project Management Booster) is an agile project management application for web development agencies as well as creative agencies and marketing agencies with in-house web and mobile app development teams.

 It allows you to...
 * manage projects easier and faster